LinuxSuRen/open-source-best-practice/README-en.md

 * Use instant messaging to urge specific people to review your PR.

 Best Practice:
-* Before submitting PR for the first time, browse some successfully merged PR comments and wanted formatted, etc.
+* Before submitting PR for the first time, browse some successfully merged PRs and take a look at the comments and format, etc.
 * If the problem to fix already has a related issue, please assure that nobody submitted the corresponding PR.
 Then, please leave a comment about your fix plan.
 * If you want to submit several changes, please add the issue first.
 And describe your thoughts according to the actual situation(like difficulty and controversy)
-* A PR only contains one class of changes.
+* A PR only contains changes of the same type.
 * Add a new branch for each submit.
 * Avoid repeatedly closing and creating PRs for the same topic
-  * Avoid making frequent submit for the same PR, which will be great trouble for reviewers.
+  * Avoid making frequent submit for the same PR, which makes it difficult for reviewers to review the PR.
-  * If your PR is not already prepared for accepting review, please add prefix `WIP` before the title until you get readied.
+  * If your PR is not already prepared for accepting review, please add prefix `WIP` before the title until you think the PR is ready for review.
   * When making revisions based on reviewers' suggestions, avoid forced push `--force`, making reviewers unable to check your newest changing part.
   * Keep your commit records as elegant as possible.
 In case there are too many reviews, the project owners will decide whether to squash your commit records at merge time.
 * Give as much detail as you can about your PR, like related issues(s), solving problems, and any context convenient to review.